laravel/docs/http-client.md

     $response = Http::post(...);

-> {note} When faking requests, any middleware applied to the HTTP client isn't run.
-You should set expectations for your faked responses as if these middleware have run correctly.
+> {note} When faking requests, HTTP client middleware are not executed.
+You should define expectations for faked responses as if these middleware have run correctly.

 #### Faking Specific URLs